copenlu/academic-kickstart/content/project/question-answering/index.md

 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Answer questions automatically, including in conversational settings"
+summary = "Answering questions automatically, including in conversational settings"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`